ShadowLp174/ShadowLp174/README.md

 My main focus is on [Remix](https://github.com/remix-bot) where I develop the [Revolt version](https://github.com/remix-bot/revolt) of the music bot.
 A lot of time went into that and if you're on Revolt, give it a try! :)

-[A NodeJS library](https://github.com/ShadowLp174/revoice.js) for bot interactions with voice channels on the new open-source chat app Revolt.chat.
+[A NodeJS library](https://github.com/ShadowLp174/revoice.js) for bot interactions with voice channels on Revolt.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/shadowlp174)